Raphhh/puppy/README.md

 ## Create your own application

 Now you want to code your site.

-Just be careful with the cache of Puppy.
+First, be careful with the cache of Puppy.
 If Puppy is cached, your modifications will not appear in the screen.
 See the config section to disable the cache.

+Now, let's see how the static routing works.

+### Static routing in a nutshell

+The "static routing" is a module that routes an uri to a template file.
+The router takes the request uri and tries to find an associated template.

+Note that the template files must be in the dir "template/public/".

+If the request uri points to a dir and not a file, a default file will be searched.
+By default: "<dir>/index.html.twig".

+If no file is found in the templates, it returns an HTTP 404 error.

+Note that, because it is a module (raphhh/puppy-static-route), you can remove it.
+See module section for more information.

 ### Add new pages